We are a Part of Nature

-If say it take one month to master the majority of acupuncture needling technique, then it would take one year to learn the majority of the tricks to understand TCM theoretical system.
-Many acupuncturists spent time on improving their needle manipulation skills, that is great, but understand stand a disease (its cause, its natural course, its prognosis) is even more important.
+If say it take one month to master the majority of needling technique, then it would take one to two years to learn the majority of the tricks to understand TCM theoretical system.
+Many acupuncturists spent time on improving their needle manipulation skills, that is great, but understand a disease (its cause, its natural course, its prognosis) is even more important.

 If an acupuncturist does not understand what is cancer, he may encourage his patient to have a constant acupuncture treatment, thus let his patient lose the best time of surgery and may indirectly kill the patient.
 Many diseases appear the same as common cold in their very early stage, like myocarditis. if an acupuncturist does not know ominous outcome this disease, he might let his patient's heart get permeant damage.